 - 6.1 These issues can be addressed through good quality, well designed developments that have a positive relationship to the waterways, and encourage greater use of the towpath areas contributing to a more secure environment by increasing surveillance. - 6.2 The policies in the adopted Local Plan will need to be taken into consideration when planning applications are prepared for any new development affecting the canalside and its immediate environs.
-Additional policies in this document have been prepared to strengthen and contribute to the protection and potential development of the canalside. - 6.3 The canals, towpaths and adjoining land have a strong character, history and identity.
+Additional policies in this document have been prepared to strengthen and contribute to the protection and potential development of the canalside. - 6.3 Whilst policy BE1 of the Local Plan deals with design at a strategic level, the canals, towpaths and adjoining land have a strong character, history and identity.
 Combined they create a 'sense of place'.
 New developments or redevelopments and conversions need to reflect and build upon this character.
-The following policies are intended to achieve this: